Orleton

 e.e.mackay@gmail.com

-Orleton Ramblers
+Orleton & District Ramblers

 The Orleton Ramblers are an informal group who meet at 10.00am at the Village Hall every 2nd Tuesday, for a ramble of around 7 miles and every 4th Tuesday, at the same time, for an amble of around 4 miles.